morriscox/Rules-of-Tech-Support/Rules of Tech Support - credits.md

 #### Rule M7: Management will present impossible tasks to be done. - (deleted)

 **Rule M7A**: Management will then become outraged that said tasks were not completed. - (deleted)

+**Rule M8A**: Even if the equipment is not IT related. - /u/BastPriestess

+**Rule M8B**: Even if the equipment is IT related but is property of a third-party and thus their responsibility. - /u/BastPriestess

 #### Rule M13: Do not, in any circumstances, send private *anything* via email.
 Especially if you're the CEO. - /u/Eemo1